calorie/mpispec/README.md

-mpispec
+MPISpec
 =======
-Behavior Driven Development framework for MPI
+A Behavior Driven Development Framework for MPI Programs, based on CUnit, CSpec and MPIUnit.

 ## requirements